JuliaSobczak/JuliaSobczak.github.io/_posts/2023-12-19-staging-at-biscayne.md

 ![biscayne-highrises](/images/biscayne-highrises.jpg)

-*A small fraction of the highrise condos on Key Biscayne*
+*A fraction of the highrises on Key Biscayne*

 Next, we proceeded to carry our haul two and a half miles back through the state park which included: a case of ginger beer, lots of cheese, milk, juice, and a Christmas dinner prime rib.
 I think it's safe to say we all got our exercise for the day.
 We swapped heavy bags of food from one hand to the other and frequently traded throughout the group to lessen the load.
 At least the path is a nice nature walk, there are so many more types of trees in Florida than in Colorado.